OVERVIEW

 Payer connectivity and orchestration for the full claim lifecycle

-For revenue cycle teams, payer work is rarely one channel or one workflow.
-We are a payer connectivity and orchestration layer that routes work across API, EDI, clearinghouses, portals, and specialist assisted handling, then normalizes outcomes and returns them into your systems.
+For revenue cycle teams, working with payers rarely follows a single channel or workflow.
+We act as a connectivity and orchestration layer, routing work across APIs, EDI, clearinghouses, portals, and specialist-assisted handling.
+Then we normalize outcomes and return them to your systems, keeping everything aligned and actionable.

-This supports the full claim lifecycle, so work moves forward without teams jumping between portals, calls, faxes, email threads, and spreadsheets.
+Our approach supports the full claim lifecycle, so work keeps moving without your team bouncing between portals, calls, faxes, emails, and spreadsheets.
+What’s included:

-- Mid cycle workflows such as claim submission support, claim status, and rejections triage
+Mid-cycle: claim submission support, claim status, rejections triage

-- Post service workflows such as denials, appeals, remittance, payment posting, and A/R follow up
+Post-service: denials, appeals, remittance, payment posting, A/R follow-up

-The result is a consistent way to connect to payers, reduce touches, and improve visibility from first check to final payment.
+It all adds up to a consistent way to connect with payers, reduce manual work, and improve visibility from the first check to the final payment.

 THE PROBLEM